 The Pennsylvania Department of Health must allocate funds from the Tobacco Master Settlement Agreement to designated primary contractors for the purpose of establishing community-based comprehensive tobacco control programs in compliance with Pennsylvania Act 77 of 2001.
 SEPA TCP was formed as the PA DOH Tobacco Prevention and Control Program transitioned from a county-based model to a regional model.
 PA DOH designated the Health Promotion Council (HPC), an organization with nearly 20 years of work providing tobacco control and prevention work at the community and county level, as the primary contractor for the southeast PA region in October 2007.
 Since then, SEPA TCP service providers in Berks, Bucks, Chester, Delaware, Lancaster, Montgomery, and Schuylkill counties have reduced tobacco-related burdens.

-Health Promotion Council Tobacco Control and Prevention Services are committed to meeting the following responsibilities:
+Health Promotion Council Tobacco Control and Prevention Services are committed to:

 - Providing technical assistance/trainings to all subcontractors based on identified needs such as advocacy, community engagement, and clinical integration of tobacco treatment services.